 This is where that strip of fabric comes to use.
 You want the strip of fabric to be long enough to go from the front of your head, where your hairline starts, to the back of your neck, where the hair stops.
 This will ensure that the wig is the right size for your head and covers the whole thing.
 Measure the strip of fabric against your head and cut it to the correct length.

-Step 8: Glue the Hair onto the Fabric
+Step 8: Glue the Hair Onto the Fabric

 Lay the strip of fabric down flat and pin it down on both ends to make sure it doesn't move.
-Glue each piece of red yarn onto the fabric so that it is centered perpendicular to the length of fabric.
+Glue each piece of red yarn onto the fabric so that it is centered perpendicular to the length of the fabric.
 Keep at it until you're at the end of the strip of fabric.
 Then let it dry and glue the black strand of yarn down the middle of the wig for the part.

 Step 9: Attach the Fabric to Your Wig Cap